 IHS consists of 21 hospitals, of which 18 have labor and delivery services.
 IHS has approximately 30,000 total births annually, of which approximately 20,000 are in the largest eight hospitals.
-Per IHS' letter of intent with us, pending appropriate approvals within the hospital system, IHS intends to purchase 16 CoSense devices, with two to be deployed in each of these eight largest hospitals initially.
+Per IHS' letter of intent with us, once CoSense is available commercially, pending appropriate approvals within the hospital system, IHS intends to purchase 16 CoSense devices, with two to be deployed in each of these eight largest hospitals initially.
 We believe roll-out of CoSense to the smaller hospitals within IHS could then happen over time.